LeeMartin77/leemartin77.github.io/JekyllSite/_posts/2026-03-28-fast-in-the-wrong-direction.markdown

 Opening up any social news feed - especially LinkedIn - is an adventure in insanity now.
 Eight out of ten (no citation, but come on) posts are an LLM/Transformer generated pile of slop.
 Patterns without unique voice everywhere as you scroll.
 In my world of software development, it's always the same story - someone picks up a Claude subscription, feeds it a prompt about some "app" they want built, and shares the same tired screenshots of a material/tailwind UI alongside how they predict development is dead inside six months.

-Ignoring that this is the longest six months ever (this rhetoric was around _way_ before LLMs, basically since getting into programming it's been a trope), it misses the point of the job.
+Ignoring that this is the longest six months ever (this rhetoric was around _way_ before LLMs, basically since getting into programming its been a trope), it misses the point of the job.
 Truthfully creating software from scratch has _always_ been an absolutely wild and fast riot of fun.
 That initial rush of dopamine from spending a few hours locked in smashing out a prototype is delicious.

 Anyone who thinks that pumping out a functioning bit of software inside an afternoon is some radical jump in speed clearly hasn't ever participated in a hackathon.
 Even speaking personally as a not particularly fast programmer, I've smashed out projects in a weekend - or even a day - plenty of times, especially when the idea just wants to get out.
 Difference being now you can get that without having to actually open up an editor or read/write the code, and the UI that gets smeared over the top of it is slicker.
 Advantages to training models on good looking interfaces.